Bounded Dyck paths, bounded alternating sequences, orthogonal polynomials, and reciprocity: Abstract

 \midinsert

 \centerline{\eightpoint a.
 An up-down path from height $r$ to height $s$}

 \centerline{\eightpoint b.
 The corresponding heap of dimers} 7pt \centerline{\eightpoint Figure \FG} \endinsert

 We cut $P$ into path portions at the touching points with the horizontal line $y=r$.
 In the figure, these touching points are marked by circles.
-We now scan $P$ from left to right.
-Path portions between touching points with $y=r$ are treated differently depending on whether they stay above or below the $x$-axis.
+Path portions between touching points with $y=r$ are treated differently depending on whether they stay above or below that line.
 We call the path portions which stay above {\it positive}, and those which stay below {\it negative}.

 We now scan the path from left to right.
 While scanning a positive path portion, we ignore up-steps, and for each down-step from height $h+1$ to~$h$ we put a dimer $d_h$ on~$H$, in the order we encounter the down-steps.
 On the other hand, while scanning a negative path portion, we ignore down-steps, and for each up-step from height $h$ to~$h+1$ we put a dimer $d_h$ on~$H$, in the order we encounter the up-steps.
 So, for instance, our example path in Figure~\FG.a starts with a positive portion $UUDD$ (here, $U$ stands for an up-step and $D$ for a down-step).
 The first down-step in this portion is from height $r+2$ to $r+1$, therefore we put the dimer $d_{r+1}$ on the (at this point empty) heap~$H$.
 The second down-step is from height $r+1$ to height~$r$, therefore we next put a dimer $d_r$ on~$H$.
 On the other hand, the second path portion, $DDDUUU$ is negative.
 We ignore the down-steps, and the up-steps, read from left to right, correspond to the dimers $d_0,d_1,d_2$, in this order.
 They are put on~$H$, in this order.